BurntSushi/blog/content/post/transducers.md

-In the examples above, we had to create a builder, insert keys one by one and then finally call `finish` or `into_inner` before we could declare the process done.
+In the examples above, we had to create a builder, insert keys one by one and then finally call `finish` or `into_inner` before we could declare the process of building a set or a map done.
 This is often convenient in practice (for example, iterating over lines in a file), but it is not so convenient for presenting concise examples in a blog post.
 Therefore, we will use a small convenience.

 The following code builds a set in memory: